Chris Sharp, CTO, Digital Realty

 Renewable energy in data centres is something that the data centre industry has been moving towards for many years now.
 However, concern over energy security – an issue that really came to the fore this year because of the ongoing conflict in Eastern Europe – has sharply prompted the industry to closely examine its partial reliance on unrenewable energy sources, like diesel or gas.

-The use of data-heavy technologies like AI and IoT continues to be a popular trend in the data centre industry.
+The use of data-heavy technologies like AI and IoT continues to ramp up across the globe.
 In fact, since 2021, 86% of CEOs reported that AI is considered a ‘mainstream technology’, and 91.5% of leading businesses invest in AI on an ongoing basis.
 Whether its live sentiment analysis tracking in the advertising industry or the use of complex algorithms by social media companies, businesses are seeing tangible value from the use of AI.
 And if businesses keep seeing value, usage is only going to increase, which means more intensity and more distribution geographically.

 The thing is, AI doesn’t run on thin air.
 It’s a demanding technology, requiring a lot of power to run, and incredibly high-power density racks to function optimally.
 And, if high-power density racks are needed, so is high-power effective cooling.
 Our data centres are modular, which means components can be swapped out for other parts which might be better suited to a specific scenario, allowing us to evolve with increasing power densities.